-Stephen Wood undertook his medical training at the University of Bristol, qualifying in 1987.
-He initially trained in general surgery and became a Fellow of the Royal College of Surgeons in 1992.
+Mr Stephen Wood is a Senior Ear, Nose and Throat Consultant with almost 30 years of experience in his specialty.
+He undertook his medical training at the University of Bristol, qualifying in 1987.
+He initially undertook a broad training in general surgery and became a Fellow of the Royal College of Surgeons of England in 1992.
 He then specialised in ENT Surgery and trained at the Royal National Throat, Nose and Ear Hospital in London and at hospitals in the South West of England.
 He became a Clinical Research Fellow at the University of Bristol and was awarded a prestigious national research prize for his study into the genetics of sinus disease.
-He was invited to present this work to a number of international conferences in Europe and America.
-In 1999 he undertook a Clinical Fellowship at the University of Toronto, Canada and was also a visting Fellow in New York and Houston, Texas.
-In 2000 he became a Consultant Senior Lecturer at the University of Bristol where he was responsible for the teaching of medical students and for the ENT research programme at the university.
-In 2002 he joined the ENT department at Wexham Park Hospital.
+He was invited to present this work to international conferences in Europe and America.
+In 1999 Mr Wood was awarded the highly prestigious Clinical Surgery Fellowship at the University of Toronto, Canada where he learned advanced surgical techniques in the field of ENT and Head & Neck Surgery.
+He was also a Visiting Fellow in at the Memorial Sloane Kettering Hospital in New York and at the MD Anderson Hospital in Houston, Texas, USA.

 In 2000 Mr Wood became a Consultant Senior Lecturer in Otolaryngology, Head and Neck Surgery at the University of Bristol where he was responsible for the teaching of medical students and for the ENT Research programme at the University.
 In 2002 he joined the ENT department at Heatherwood and Wexham Park Hospitals (Frimley Health NHS Trust) where he continues to work.